Restoration of Order in Ireland Act 1920: Context

 After the 31 May meeting, Greenwood investigated the feasibility of imposing martial law in Ireland, and raised martial law as the specific subject of a 23 July 1920 conference committee meeting of the Cabinet led by Prime Minister David Lloyd George to which the key members of the Dublin Castle administration were invited.
-Mr. William E. Wylie, the law advisor at Dublin Castle, noted that the RIC was disintegrating through resignations brought on by terrorist attacks, and that with “regard to the Civil Courts, the entire administration of the Imperial Government had ceased.”
-The civilian participants from Dublin Castle, especially Wylie, maintained that martial law was counter-productive, and would only antagonize the Irish people.
-As an alternative to martial law, the General Tudor argued for the imposition of court-martial jurisdiction.
+Mr. William E. Wylie, the law advisor at Dublin Castle, noted that the RIC was disintegrating through resignations brought on by terrorist attacks, and that with "regard to the Civil Courts, the entire administration of the Imperial Government had ceased."
+The civilian participants from Dublin Castle, especially Wylie, maintained that martial law was counter-productive, and would only antagonise the Irish people.
+As an alternative to martial law, General Tudor argued for the imposition of court-martial jurisdiction.
 Tudor argued forcefully that court-martial jurisdiction over all crimes would support the Black and Tans and Auxiliaries that he was recruiting.
-He declaimed that “not a single criminal had been brought to justice for murder.”
+He declaimed that "not a single criminal had been brought to justice for murder."
 Lloyd George closed the discussion directing the Dublin Castle participants to provide final proposals for enforcement of the laws.

 A draft bill to establish military criminal jurisdiction was considered by the Cabinet on 26 July.
-The prime minister’s most telling contribution was his question as to “how a man would be killed.
-Would he be shot or hanged?”
-It appears that he was comforted by the response that the defendant would be tried as under the ordinary law which implied death by hanging.
-The resulting bill was completed by 30 July 1920, and was then quickly pushed through Parliament and received Royal assent on 9 August 1920.
+The prime minister's most telling contribution was his question as to "how a man would be killed.
+Would he be shot or hanged?"
+It appears that he was comforted by the response that the defendant would be tried under the ordinary law which implied death by hanging.
+The resulting bill was completed by 30 July 1920, and was then quickly pushed through Parliament and received royal assent on 9 August 1920.
 The ROIA provided that all crimes punishable under the laws in Ireland could be brought before a court-martial.
-The court-martial would have the power to impose any punishment authorized by statute or common law including the death penalty.
-The final step was taken on 20 August 1920, when the final Regulations for implementation went into effect.
+The court-martial would have the power to impose any punishment authorised by statute or common law including the death penalty.
+The final step was taken on 20 August 1920, when the final regulations for implementation went into effect.

-The Court-Martial of Kevin Barry
+The court-martial of Kevin Barry

-The most celebrated case and the first murder trial by court-martial under the ROIA was the trial of 18-year old Kevin Barry on 20 October 1920.
+The most celebrated case and the first murder trial by court-martial under the ROIA was the trial of 18-year-old Kevin Barry on 20 October 1920.
 Barry had been captured by British troops on 20 September 1920 when a party of the Dublin IRA, including Barry, attempted to ambush soldiers guarding a British Army lorry in an attempt to capture the soldiers' weapons.
 During the ambush, three British soldiers had been killed.